 Specifically highlighted as a high-risk indicator is a client using a state-sponsored cryptoasset which is designed to evade international financial sanctions.
 Venezuela’s Petro is an example of such an asset.

 Regulators have long been troubled by the anonymity and cross-border nature of cryptoassets and the associated increased risks of financial crime in relation to them.
 This advice from the FCA is likely to be a precursor to greater regulatory focus and ultimately greater regulation of cryptoassets.
-It is important not just for banks, but all professional advisors, from corporate finance advisors advising on ICOs to IFAs advising on a client’s wealth management strategy to ensure that they are aware of their compliance obligations and compliance risks associated with cryptoassets.
+It is important not just for banks, but all professional advisers, from corporate finance advisers advising on ICOs to IFAs advising on a client’s wealth management strategy to ensure that they are aware of their compliance obligations and compliance risks associated with cryptoassets.

 For more information contact James Worrall or another member of our Financial Services sector group.